 Ms. Kendall commenced her extensive career in environmental and natural resource issues as an attorney at the Massachusetts Water Resources Authority.
 When in Massachusetts, she worked for a number of years in the Boston Office of Senator John Kerry.
 Her educational background includes a Juris Doctorate (J.D.) from the New England School of Law and she is a Member of the Massachusetts Bar.

 Joe Greenberg, Ph.D.

-Joe Greenberg comes to L&A, as an independent contractor, with expertise in the areas of corporate and business unit strategy, business development, marketing, and product and project management.
-Dr. Greenberg serves on L&A's technical team supporting its clients with strategy and government proposal development.
+Joe Greenberg comes to L&A as an independent contractor with expertise in the areas of corporate and business unit strategy, business development, marketing, and product and project management.
+Dr. Greenberg, through his company, assists L&A with strategy and government proposal development.